 Step 4: Moving attendees into pipeline

-With virtual events on Jumpstart, all your guest lists are in one place.
+With virtual events on Canvas, all your guest lists are in one place.
 Easily bulk export your RSVPs and attendees and move who you want to the next hiring stage.
-Take notes and set interest levels on candidates and they’ll immediately 2-way sync with your ATS — Jumpstart supports Lever, Greenhouse and Workday.
+Take notes and set interest levels on candidates and they’ll immediately 2-way sync with your ATS — Canvas supports Lever, Greenhouse and Workday.

 Step 5: Evaluating your webinar ROI